vroger11/vroger11.github.io/_posts/2020-08-02-automatizations-using-ssh-keys.markdown

 I started my blog with a post telling you how to let Git remember your credentials for websites not supporting ssh keys (the post is [here](/tips/dev/2019/09/09/save-git-credentials.html) for those interested).
 In that day, I was struggling with Overleaf Git servers that do not support ssh keys (and still does not at the moment I am writing).
-It helped me for this particular case.
+It helped me for this case.
-Nevertheless, it is only related to Git servers and is not the best way to automatize your identifications (at least in my point of view).
+Nevertheless, it is only compatible with Git servers and is not the best way to automatize your identifications (at least in my point of view).
 Today we will see how to use ssh keys to automatize many login steps.

 In this post we will see two use cases:
 * Automatic identification to servers using the ssh protocol.
 * Automatic identification when doing push/pull commands on Git servers (such as GitHub or GitLab).

-SSH keys are composed of a public key to encode messages (destined for servers) and a private key to be able to read those messages (destined for the client of the servers).
+SSH keys contain a public key to encode messages (destined for servers) and a private key to be able to read those messages (destined for the client of the servers).
 If you want more information of the protocol, have a look [here](https://www.ssh.com/ssh/public-key-authentication).

 The distribution used (and tested) for this tutorial is Kubuntu 20.04 LTS (my new main distribution, but this story is for a future post).